Me4th/wp-travelshop-theme/travelshop/readme-theme.md

 #### Booking engine
 A booking engine is not included in the theme, but there are two different ways to include a booking engine:

-1. Bring/integrate your own booking engine.
+1. Integrate your own booking engine.
 2. Use the pressmind® IB3 Booking Engine to connect many customer reservation systems (mostly based on the german market, like Kuschick, Bewotec, Blank, turista).
 3. If you need a simple booking solution, have a look on the pressmind IB3 Engine.
 It can also handle